 In addition to being extremely painful, a betrayal turns everything in your life upside down and has many consequences.
 It's difficult to get back on your feet and regain your self-confidence after experiencing this.
-Yet life goes on, but then how do you rebuild yourself?
-How do we overcome this ordeal?
+Yet, life goes on, and we can't afford to let ourselves get stuck in the past.

-In friendship as in love, there is a sort of moral contract between two people.
-When this contract is shattered, landmarks explode, disillusionment is total and we must then mourn the relationship.
-In a life, betrayal is never trivial and often leaves deep scars, here is how to move forward.
+In friendship, as in love, there is a sort of moral contract between two people.
+However, when this contract is shattered and everything comes crashing down.
+The disillusionment is total, yet we must then mourn the relationship and deal with the consequences.
+In life, deception is never trivial and often leaves deep scars that can take years to heal.

-1. Making a phone call to a friend
+1. Make a phone call to a friend.

-Take time to list what you really care about, what makes you feel good, and the moral values that are unique to you.
-If the person who betrayed you no longer corresponds to these values then you have been lucky enough to escape from this relationship.
+Take time to list what you care about, what makes you feel good, and the moral values that are unique to you.
+If the person who betrayed you no longer corresponds to these values, then you have been lucky enough to escape from this relationship.

 The person who betrayed you certainly has their reasons, even if they are not acceptable to you.
-Hearing them will allow you to better manage your disappointment or to grant forgiveness, if you feel able to start afresh.
+Hearing them allows you to better manage your disappointment or to grant forgiveness if you feel able to start afresh.

-It's not about replacing the person who betrayed you, but simply about meeting new people so that you can move on more quickly.
-Happiness is learned, and little by little the disappointment and loneliness that invade you will fade away, giving way to the memory of a probably shaky relationship that ended because that's the way life goes…
+It's not about replacing the person who abused your trust, but simply about meeting new people so that you can move on more quickly.
+Happiness is something we learn, and little by little the disappointment and loneliness that invades you will fade away.
+This will give way to the memory of a probably shaky relationship that ended because that's the way life goes…

-A betrayal has heavy consequences, it's a real trauma.
-Especially since this betrayal is often accompanied by a feeling of guilt because we imagine that we are responsible in one way or another.
-In cases of infidelity, psychologist Dennis Ortman calls it the “post-infidelity stress syndrome”.
+Any act of disloyalty has heavy consequences, it's real trauma.
+Especially since this duplicity is often accompanied by a feeling of guilt because we imagine that we are responsible in one way or another.
+In cases of infidelity, it's often called the “post-infidelity stress syndrome”.
 These symptoms resemble those of post-traumatic stress disorder.

 If you seek help to regain your balance, you must at all costs prevent this event from leaving a permanent mark on your future relationships.